Far-infrared absorption of undoped and Br-doped carbon nanofiber powder in stacked-cup cone configuration: Introduction

 \section{Introduction}

-Their unique electronic and mechanical properties have caused carbon nanotubes (CNT) to attract much interest among researchers since their discovery.\cite{Iijima} CNTs constitute a new class of materials that could contribute to the development of novel nanoscale electronic devices.\cite{Ebbesen,Tans,Saito,Chico,Bockrath,Hamada,Wong,Buongiorno} Isolated single-wall nanotubes (SWNT) and bundled nanoropes have been studied extensively and are reported to have either metallic or semiconducting phases, based on their ($n, m$) wrapping vector indices.\cite{Kane} The related materials, carbon nanofibers (CNF), also known as stacked cup carbon nanotubes (SCCNT), are bigger in diameter than carbon nanotubes.
-Despite losing the concentric structural integrity and the defect-free composition of CNTs, they are highly graphitic carbon nanomaterials\cite{Charles} with excellent mechanical properties, electrical conductivity, and thermal conductivity.These properties make them a suitable candidate for various applications such as radio frequency interference shields, electrostatic painting, or discharging electrostatic potentials in lightning strikes.
-CNF industries promise to offer solutions to many vexing problems in composite applications.
-Comparatively better net weight/strength ratio, low processing cost, improved tensile and bending strengths, high specific heat, high corrosion resistance and many such qualities make them an ideal alternative for reinforcing engineered composites.\cite{Okuda}
+Their unique electronic and mechanical properties have caused carbon nanotubes (CNT) to attract much interest among researchers since their discovery.\cite{Iijima} CNTs constitute a new class of materials that could contribute to the development of novel nanoscale electronic devices.\cite{Ebbesen,Tans,Saito,Chico,Bockrath,Wong,Buongiorno} Isolated single-wall nanotubes (SWNT) and bundled nanoropes have been studied extensively and are reported to have either metallic or semiconducting phases, based on their ($n, m$) wrapping vector indices.\cite{Dresselhaus,Mintmire,Hamada,Kane} The related materials, carbon nanofibers (CNF), also known as stacked-cup carbon nanotubes (SCCNT), are bigger in diameter than carbon nanotubes.
+They are highly graphitic carbon nanomaterials with excellent mechanical properties, electrical and thermal conductivity, all strongly dependent on growth technique and high-temperature heat treatment routine.\cite{Charles,howe,ENDO,TIBBETTS,SHIMAMOTO,DARMSTADT} These properties make them suitable for various applications such as radio frequency interference shields, electrostatic painting, or electrostatic discharge probes.
+Qualities like better net weight/strength ratio, low processing cost, improved tensile and bending strengths, high specific heat, and high corrosion resistance make them an ideal reinforcing engineered composites for industrial applications.\cite{Okuda}